muldjord/occurity/README.md

 You have two options for installing and running Occurity.
 Either use the pre-built SDCard images or built one yourself from scratch.

 ## Option 1: Using a pre-built SDCard image
 If you require no customization of the image (you probably don't) this is the easiest way to get up and running.
 Simply download the SDCard image corresponding to your Raspberry Pi from the [latest release files](https://github.com/muldjord/occurity/releases/latest).
-Decompress the gzipped image and flash it to an SDCard (`dd` or similar).
+Decompress the gzipped image and flash it to an SDCard (the Raspberry Pi Imager works well for this task, just choose *Use custom image* and set it to show *All files* to choose the image).
 Insert the SDCard in your Raspberry Pi and you are done!
 Be sure to check the rest of the documentation on how to use Occurity.

 ## Option 2: Building a custom Occurity SDCard image
 The step-by-step procedure for building an Occurity image that can be flashed to an SDCard for the Raspberry Pi hardware platform is described in detail below.
 The build is currently based on the `scarthgap` release of the very popular [Yocto embedded platform](https://www.yoctoproject.org).